mtazzari/galario/docs/install.rst

 On a system with a CUDA-enabled GPU card, also the GPU version will be compiled and installed.
 To manually turn ON/OFF the GPU CUDA compilation, see :ref:`these instructions <_build_details_cuda>` below.

- 1. clone the repository and create a directory where to build `galario`:
+ 1. Clone the repository and create a directory where to build `galario`:

     .. code-block:: bash